-For your small business, having the right tools to do the work, makes perfect sense.
-Likewise having the right marketing automation tools for your small business must make sense too.
+For any wannabe Diy’er, having the right tools to do the work, makes perfect sense.
+Likewise having the right sales and marketing automation tools for your small business must make sense too.

-But what are the right marketing automation tools for your small business?
+But what are the right sales & marketing automation tools for your business?

 Probably the question I get the most emails on is some variant of “What’s the best solution or app for x?”.

 - What’s the best email marketing system?